 - 95% are expected to return their sophomore year

 - Middle 50% scored between 1230 and 1410 on the Critical Reasoning and Math portions of the SAT, and between 27 and 32 on the ACT

 Wheaton College is intentionally residential for undergraduates.
 Approximately 88% of students live on campus.
 Two underclass residence halls house first and second year students.
 Williston Hall houses only second year students.
 McManis-Evans houses second, third, and fourth year students.
-Third and fourth year students may apply to live in one of 16 college-owned apartment buildings or in one of the 16 college-owned houses.
+Third and fourth year students may apply to live in one of 15 college-owned apartment buildings or in one of the 22 college-owned houses.
 Undergraduates may live off campus if living with parents, spouse, or enrolled part-time.
 Off-Campus permission is granted through the housing selection process in the spring.
-Limited graduate housing is available to single students and international married students.
+Limited graduate housing is available for international students who are either single or married.